Andrew Cuomo Charged With Misdemeanor Sex Crime for Alleged Mansion Grope

 While the AG's office did not have the authority to charge him for the alleged conduct outlined in its report, authorities in multiple counties have been investigating him since.

+Cuomo has steadfastly denied wrongdoing.
+His spokesperson, Rich Azzopardi, released a statement later in the evening regarding the criminal complaint, tying it to political motives as well — this time of the attorney general.

+"'Accidentally' filing a criminal charge without notification and consent of the prosecuting body doesn’t pass the laugh test and this process reeks of Albany politics and perhaps worse," Azzopardi said.
+"The fact that the AG — as predicted — is about to announce a run for governor is lost on no one.
+The truth about what happened with this cowboy sheriff will come out."

-There was some initial confusion after a blog first reported the charges against Cuomo, followed shortly thereafter by an Albany Times-Union report that there were no charges and that a warrant had been issued erroneously.
+There was some initial confusion after the charges against Cuomo were first reported by a non-profit political news outlet, followed shortly thereafter by an Albany Times-Union report that there were no charges and that a warrant had been issued erroneously.
 Some minutes later, the court system clarified that the complaint had in fact been filed.

+The Times-Union quoted unnamed officials as saying the complaint had been issued “prematurely" before a final decision had been made about whether Cuomo would face charges.

+One of the women who had accused Cuomo of misconduct, Karen Hinton, cheered the charges being filed.

 Andrew Cuomo and Decision 2022